In Summary

 Fat-soluble vitamins — A, D, E, and K — do not have efficient excretion mechanisms for excess amounts.
 Water-soluble vitamins (C and the B vitamins) are generally excreted in urine when consumed in excess of immediate metabolic need, providing a built-in safety mechanism that limits accumulation.
 Fat-soluble vitamins accumulate in adipose tissue and the liver, and their tissue concentrations can build slowly over months of consistent high-dose supplementation before symptoms of toxicity become apparent.

 Vitamin A toxicity — hypervitaminosis A — is associated with liver damage, intracranial hypertension, bone loss, and teratogenicity (fetal developmental harm).
-It is most commonly seen in individuals supplementing preformed vitamin A (retinol) at doses achievable with commonly sold supplements.
-The upper tolerable intake level set by regulatory bodies is typically around 3,000 IU for adults; many popular “immune support” formulations contain substantially more.
+It is most commonly seen in individuals supplementing preformed vitamin A (retinol).
+The tolerable upper intake level for preformed vitamin A in adults is around 3,000 micrograms RAE per day (roughly 10,000 IU); some popular “immune support” formulations approach or exceed this, particularly when several products are combined.

-Vitamin E at high doses — above approximately 400 IU daily — has been associated with increased all-cause mortality in meta-analyses, a finding that was initially surprising but is consistent with the known pro-oxidant activity of alpha-tocopherol at high concentrations and its inhibition of gamma-tocopherol, which has separate biological functions that high-dose alpha-tocopherol supplementation suppresses.
+Vitamin E at high doses — above roughly 400 IU daily — has been associated with increased all-cause mortality in meta-analyses, a finding that was initially surprising but is consistent with the known pro-oxidant activity of alpha-tocopherol at high concentrations and its suppression of gamma-tocopherol, which has separate biological functions of its own.

 The Antioxidant Paradox

-High-dose antioxidant supplementation represents perhaps the most instructive case of where the “more is better” assumption has failed most dramatically against clinical trial evidence.
+High-dose antioxidant supplementation is perhaps the most instructive case of the “more is better” assumption failing against clinical trial evidence.

 The theoretical rationale seemed impeccable: oxidative stress contributes to cancer, cardiovascular disease, and aging; antioxidants neutralize reactive oxygen species; therefore, supplementing antioxidants should reduce disease risk.
 Large randomized trials were conducted.
 Beta-carotene supplementation increased lung cancer risk in smokers.
-Vitamin E supplementation at high doses showed no cardiovascular benefit and possible harm in several large trials.
-High-dose antioxidant combinations in cancer patients may reduce the effectiveness of chemotherapy and radiation by protecting tumor cells from the oxidative damage that these treatments depend on.
+High-dose vitamin E showed no cardiovascular benefit and possible harm in several large trials.
+And high-dose antioxidant combinations taken during cancer treatment may reduce the effectiveness of chemotherapy and radiation by protecting tumor cells from the oxidative damage those treatments rely on — which is why antioxidant supplementation during active cancer treatment should only be undertaken in consultation with the treating oncology team.

 The Korean Medicine Perspective